dutykh/ku-math-seminars/README.md

 1. Open `public/data/week.yml`
 2. Update the week information (dates, status, etc.)
 3. Modify the seminars list with current week's talks
+4. (Optional) Update the `interviews` list with any faculty recruitment sessions, including `links.meeting` for virtual rooms
-4. Save the file - changes are reflected immediately in dev mode
+5. Save the file - changes are reflected immediately in dev mode

 ### YAML Schema